Asteroid: Active asteroids

-Exploration
+Dark comets

+First identified in 2024, dark comets are asteroids that show non-gravitational acceleration, a behavior normally seen in comets but not asteroids, but have no coma or tail, appearing visually as asteroids.
+Two families have been identified.
+The Outer Family consists of objects larger than 100 meters, and have orbits that reach out nearly to Jupiter, resembling Jupiter family comets.
+The Inner Family dark comets were smaller than 50 meters, darker, and had roughly circular orbits.
+All dark comets orbit in the main asteroid belt except for 'Oumuamua, an interstellar object, which was the first asteroid-like object to show non-gravitation acceleration, while appearing visually as an asteroid.

+Observation and exploration

 Until the age of space travel, objects in the asteroid belt could only be observed with large telescopes, their shapes and terrain remaining a mystery.
 The best modern ground-based telescopes and the Earth-orbiting Hubble Space Telescope can only resolve a small amount of detail on the surfaces of the largest asteroids.
 Limited information about the shapes and compositions of asteroids can be inferred from their light curves (variation in brightness during rotation) and their spectral properties.
 Sizes can be estimated by timing the lengths of star occultations (when an asteroid passes directly in front of a star).
 Radar imaging can yield good information about asteroid shapes and orbital and rotational parameters, especially for near-Earth asteroids.
 Spacecraft flybys can provide much more data than any ground or space-based observations; sample-return missions gives insights about regolith composition.